 Robo advisors can be a real advantage when at least some of the following apply to your investment situation:

 You don’t need much in the way of direct contact.
 Some people like personal contact in connection with their investments, while others have no need for it.
-If you’re perfectly content turning the job of managing your investments over to someone else, someone with whom you have little if any contact, robo advisors are a good choice.
-Just make sure you’re okay with not having a human advisor to talk to in the event the stock market crashes.
-That’s often the time people most want to speak with an advisor or broker directly.
+If you’re perfectly content turning the job of managing your investments over to someone else — with whom you have little, if any, contact — robo advisors are a good choice.
+Just make sure you’re okay with not having a human advisor to talk to in the event that the stock market crashes.
+That’s often when people most want to speak with an advisor or broker directly.
 If you’re prepared to ride out the downturn and you don’t have a need to analyze it with a person who is intimately familiar with your investments, then the robo advisor route will work for you.

 You don‘t meet the minimum requirements for a traditional advisor.
 One of the major limitations of traditional investment advisors is the account minimum balance requirement.
 Most require you to have at least $200,000 in your portfolio before they will even consider working with you.
 Others will look for even higher minimums, such as $500,000 or even $1 million.
 Robo advisors will provide professional investment management of a portfolio with as little as $5,000.
 Some will even allow you to open an account with no minimum balance.
 This is a big part of the reason why robo advisors are more popular among new or young investors.